50% of our social dives will happen in areas of depth between -5m to -10m, and 50% will happen in depths -10 to -25m.

 Again, this setup will allow you to join in on your first training session, but it’s inevitable that you will start to get cold without a wetsuit.

 “But everyone at a pool is only wearing a swimsuit!?” you say to yourself..
 Correct, but they are a lot more active than we are.
 Freediving is such a slow, fluid, calm activity, our heart rate doesn’t reach anywhere near what swimmers would.
 Thus, even though we are in a heated pool, you will still get cold very quickly.
+Therefore, a Triathlon wetsuit (or the top of a 3mm one) is highly recommended, with weight-belt and weights as needed.

-– 5mm open-cell Wetsuit (Optimally custom made)
+– 5mm open-cell Wetsuit (optimally custom made)

 – Freediving Fins

-– Mask / Snorkel; low volume mask
+– Mask / Snorkel; (possible a low-volume mask)

-– Booties, typically 3mm
+– Neoprene socks, typically 3mm

 – Rubber weight-belt and weights